 Bottom line.
 I grew up believing that to be “the man” I needed to spend to show I was getting paid.
 Meanwhile, real millionaires are frugal, drive inexpensive cars and do not look for external validation.

 By the way, the friend I referred to.
 By now he must be worth about $40 million.
 How?
 Well he kept making his money work for him.
 Even as a millionaire, he still lived in the same apartment, for a long time would not own a car, and he would book his vacation last minute and stay at hotels offering big discounts on the day.
 Wealth is a mindset. if you are broke but have a millionaire mindset, you will become financially independent.
-If you are rich but have the mindset of a Floyd Mayweather, you will eventually be broke.
+If you are rich but have the mindset that makes you overspend, you will be broke.
 This section of the blog is to nurture your millionaire mindset.

 Here is a slideshare to share my perspectives on the Black Millionaire Mindset.